leomarcov/debian-openbox/README.md

-# Debian Openbox autoinstall script
+# Debian Openbox install script collection
 <img align="left"  src="https://user-images.githubusercontent.com/32820131/77852132-2de64c00-71dd-11ea-8a66-e4cd3de916f8.png" width="90"> Openbox is a beautiful and lightweight desktop manager, but tediuos to install and config a full usable environment.
 This script collection automatize **Openbox** installation and essentials tools and apply my personal configurations, styles and themes.
 The script should be exec over **Debian 10** installation (better on netinstall without desktop environment installed).
 Each action can be selected interactively in order to install only desired packages and configs.

 &nbsp;